Hallelujah, Baby!: Musical numbers

 "Witches Brew" had a tune that was recycled from "Call Me Savage," a song from a prior musical Fade Out – Fade In and was originally sung by Carol Burnett.

 Productions

 The musical opened on Broadway at the Martin Beck Theatre on April 26, 1967, and closed on January 13, 1968, after 293 performances and 22 previews.
 It was directed by Burt Shevelove, choreographed by Kevin Carlisle, musical direction by Buster Davis, orchestrations by Peter Matz, with scenic design by William and Jean Eckart, costumes by Irene Sharaff and lighting by Tharon Musser.
 The production won five Tony Awards (out of nine nominations), including Best Musical, and Uggams and Hayman won the Tonys for Best Actress and Best Featured Actress, respectively, for their performances.
 This remains the only show to win the Tony for Best Musical after it closed.

+The New York City Center originally announced an off-Broadway production as a part of its 2027 Encores! concert series.
+However, on September 23, the production was replaced with Let 'Em Eat Cake, with City Center saying they were holding off to allow for more creative development on Hallelujah, Baby! in a future season.

 Laurents' recollections

 Arthur Laurents felt that "the original production was too soft in its take on black social progress during the first six decades or so of the twentieth century.
 It was originally written with Lena Horne in mind.
 When the steely Horne opted out of the project, it was rewritten to suit the more youthful and bubbly Leslie Uggams."
 In the 2004 production, Laurents attempted "to add levels of darker intensity....
 However, the music and lyrics are in the infectiously bright and bubbly style of musical comedy, and his efforts in this area reduce the charm and good spirits of the show without adding much of significance in the way of depth or insight."
 According to Laurents, after Lena Horne declined to do the show, "What we should have done is abandon the show....
 Instead it was rewriten for a woman who is one of the nicest women I have ever met in the theatre, Leslie Uggams,--and, God knows, she has a beautiful voice ... she was good, but it wasn't that original show.
 The show lost its edge, and I must say I lost interest in it."